 Use the concepts of sets and relations as tools to reduce complexity.
-Apply

-(CO4) Construct the number of arrangem
+(CO4) Construct the number of arrangements and selections using

 Construct the number of arrangements and selections using Apply the principles of counting.
 (CO5)

 Construct the recurrence relation for a given engineering problem and Apply solve the recurrence equation.
 (CO6)